cirosantilli/networking-cheat/http.md

 Since UDP is not "reliable transport", it should not be used.

-HTTP is a synchronous request-response protocol <https://en.wikipedia.org/wiki/Request-response>:
+HTTP is a synchronous request-response protocol <https://en.wikipedia.org/wiki/Request-response>.
+A simplified transaction goes like this:

 - client opens the connection with 3-way handshake
 - client sends the request